Skip to content

 • You write SQL, not a URL query language โ€” unlike client-composed query APIs, the API surface is exactly the SQL you wrote: joins, CTEs, window functions โ€” auditable with grep.

-• Built for the AI era โ€” one type system to reason about, machine-verified output (schema check at startup, generated TypeScript checked by tsc), and MCP tools for AI agents arriving in v3.17.
+• Built for the AI era โ€” one type system to reason about, machine-verified output (schema check at startup, generated TypeScript checked by tsc), and @mcp tools for AI agents since v3.17.

 A Fully Declarative Backend โ€‹